 Pandemic Culture.
 This project is an analysis of how a ‘pandemic imaginary’ is constructed and circulated within popular and public culture.
 While pandemics as medical events may be extraordinary, the threat of pandemic is not.
 Pandemic culture is a shared sense that each of us is indiscriminately vulnerable to the viral spread of pandemic, arising out of the conditions of global mobility of capital, goods, and people that put the human species at risk for the first time in modern memory.
 The result is the development of an apocalyptic mood that is productive of specific vocabularies, emergent modes of subjectivity, forms of knowledge, new geographies, and new articulations of politics and ethics.

-Currently accepting graduate students interested in the fields of apocalypse culture, pandemic culture, and the sociology of war and welcome inquiries about specific areas of supervision.
+Currently accepting graduate students interested in the sociology of war, the social effects of pandemic, and the sociology of the future.

 2011 Gerlach, Neil, Sheryl Hamilton, Rebecca Sullivan, and Priscilla Walton (co-authors).
 Becoming Biosubjects: Bodies.
 Systems.
 Technologies.
 University of Toronto Press, 216 pp.